openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

-To meet the resource consumption constraints (RAM and CPU), MicroShift is designed as an all-in-one binary for the components that are required to launch a kubernetes control plane, combined with components running in containers to provide runtime services after the control plane is up.
+To meet the resource consumption constraints (RAM and CPU), MicroShift is designed as an all-in-one binary for the components that are required to launch a Kubernetes control plane, combined with components running in containers to provide runtime services after the control plane is up.

 Today the all-in-one binary includes:

 * etcd
-* kubernetes API server
+* Kubernetes API server
-* kubernetes controller manager
+* Kubernetes controller manager
-* kubernetes scheduler
+* Kubernetes scheduler
 * OpenShift API server
 * OpenShift controller manager
 * OpenShift SCC manager